 Explore Hieu Village

 When I visited Hieu Village, it was a big impression of colorful fields and friendly people.
 The mountains stood tall with sharp slopes, while charming bamboo houses sat on stilts.
 In this village, generations of Black Thai people live, and I had a chance to witness the local farmer work on the big terraced fields while children played joyfully in the courtyards.
 It reminded my happy childhood memories.

 It was amazing to be part of this peaceful place and see how nature and people lived together.
 Once you visit here, this village will show you the beauty of Vietnamese village life, making you feel inspired and grateful.

 Experience trekking in Hieu Village

-Taking you though Doc village and Lac village, a 3-hour trekking route with Hieu Waterfall (Thac Hieu) as the final destination will give hikers a chance to admire these exceptional views of great mountains and valleys as well as get to know more about the daily activities of locals.
-Having not much tourism influence, the remote Hieu Village has no restaurants or shops in its surroundings, so it is wise to bring with you enough snacks and hydrating beverages to keep you excited all the time.
+If you’re up for a 3-hour trekking adventure, consider taking the route that goes through Doc village and Lac village, with Hieu Waterfall (Thac Hieu) as the final destination.
+This trek offers hikers a chance to appreciate the stunning views of the mountains and valleys and learn more about the daily activities of the locals.
+Since Hieu Village has not been influenced much by tourism, no restaurants or shops are nearby.
+Therefore, bringing enough snacks and hydrating beverages is advisable to energize you throughout the trek.